trulysimple/tsargp/.changeset/quick-dolls-dress.md

 'tsargp': minor
 ---

-The usage section in help messages now supports option dependencies.
+The usage section in help messages now supports option dependencies through the `requires` attribute.
 This is related to option requirements, but somewhat different.